 Immigrating to a different country can be a difficult and complicated process.
 There are many immigration companies out there who promise to help desperate people migrate to a better country, like Canada.
-But sometimes, the immigration company turns out to be a fraud who is out to con innocent people out of a lot of money.
+But in some cases, the immigration company turns out to be a fraud who is out to con innocent people out of a lot of money.

 How do you prevent this from happening to you?
 How can you tell fake immigration companies apart from real, trusted immigration agents?
-Here’s 5 expert tips to keep you safe online.
+Here are 5 expert tips to keep you safe online.